 Season: May to June and September to October

 Description: Kohlrabi is a source of vitamin C, an antioxidant that may reduce your risk of heart disease and certain cancers.
 Vitamin C protects skin from bruising, helps heal cuts and keeps gums healthy.
-Eating foods with vitamin C helps the body absorb iron.
+Eating foods with vitamin C boosts absorption of iron.
 Kohlrabi also provides potassium, magnesium and fiber.
-Potassium helps maintain healthy blood pressure, magnesium helps build and maintain strong bones, and fiber helps control cholesterol and keeps you regular.
+Potassium helps maintain healthy blood pressure, magnesium helps build and maintain strong bones, and fiber helps control cholesterol and keeps bowel movements regular.

 Vitamins: Vitamin C, Potassium, Magnesium, Fiber